News

 IRIS APONTE’s novel Borinquen Field was recently published in Spanish by Editoria Educación Emergente.
 An excerpt of her novel The Happy Death of William Carlos Williams previously appeared in these pages.
 Marithelma Costa’s critical appreciation of her latest novel can be read here.

-NAOKO FUJIMOTO’s new chapbook of translations—09/09 : Nine Japanese Female Poets/Nine Heian Waka—forthcoming from Toad Press.
+NAOKO FUJIMOTO’s new chapbook of translations—09/09 : Nine Japanese Female Poets/Nine Heian Waka—is available from Toad Press.
 FUJIMOTO published a sample of her translations with visual expressions in Cable Street’s Haiku Anthology.
 Learn more at the author’s website, Fuji Hub.

 IMOGENE PRUITT-SPENCE, artist, photographer, writer, and granddaughter of contributing editor CHRISTOPHER SAWYER-LAUÇANNO devotes her Substack column of July 7 to commenting on his book of poems Ten Meditations on Some Words by Antonin Artaudhttps://dirtnapprincess.substack.com/p/artaud-my-grandfather-and-me.